-Businesses who partner with us by donating administrative funds, helping to distribute promotional materials, offering a link to our website in their marketing materials or go so far as adding a small offset fee to the final bill of a trip guest or customer, will be promoted by the Juneau Carbon Offset Fund.
-We will print your logo on our promotional materials, we will display banners listing supporters at local events and we will mention your support in both news and social media.
+Businesses who partner with us by offsetting their carbon in their push for carbon neutrality, by donating administrative funds, through helping to distribute promotional materials, by offering a link to our website in their marketing materials, or adding a small offset fee to the final bill of a trip guest or customer, will be promoted by the Juneau Carbon Offset Fund.
+We will print your logo on our promotional materials, we will display banners listing supporters at local events and we will mention your support in both news, social media and on our home page.

 Visit our business support page to provide us feedback on how you would like to participate!

 Q: There seems to be an abundance of media addressing issues with carbon offset programs and their effectiveness.
 Is the Juneau Carbon Offset Fund different?